Generating new leads is hard work.

 Now you know the difference, you can approach your conversation in the right way.

-Only 13% of executive buyers believe that salespeople truly understand their business issues, while demonstrating a way to solve them.
 The importance of showing that you understand your buyer’s needs cannot be stressed enough as it helps to build trust between you and your prospects, and to clearly display a need for them to purchase the product or service you offer.

 Tell a story to create a connection